-Although you can use the dbx debugger to directly change variable values on a running kernel, Compaq recommends that you use kernel subsystem attributes to access the kernel variables.
+Although you can use a debugger to directly change kernel variable values on a running kernel, Compaq recommends that you use kernel subsystem attributes to access the kernel variables.
+See sys_ttrs(5)

 Subsystem attributes are managed by the configuration manager server, cfgmgr.
 You can display and modify attributes by using sysconfig and sysconfigdb commands and by using the Kernel Tuner, dxkerneltuner.
 In some cases, you can use the sysconfig to modify attributes while the system is running.
-However, these run-time modifications are lost when the system reboots.
+You use sysconfigdb to make changes that will be preserved when the system is rebooted.